qmk/qmk_firmware/docs/feature_pointing_device.md

 All of the standard layer keys (tap toggling, toggle, toggle on, one_shot, layer tap*, layer mod*) that activate the layer currently set in auto mouse settings will be treated as mouse keys with the addition of holding the layer on toggle.
 The layer that is activated can be changed at any point during runtime by calling the `set_auto_mouse_layer(uint8_t LAYER)` function.

-*\*Note that currently Layer Tap and Layer Mod keys only support layers 0-15 so they will be ignored if the target layer is greater than 15 *

 ## How to enable: